-1. Monetary and lending policy: Participants recommend aligning the mandates of the Canada Infrastructure Bank and CMHC to incentivize lending to scale up green co-op and affordable purpose-built rental supply.

-Participants also recommend that Statistics Canada review the "owned accommodation" component of its Consumer Price Index (CPI) Calculation, and report annually on the influence of monetary policy on established home prices.
+Monetary and lending policy: Participants recommend aligning the mandates of the Canada Infrastructure Bank and CMHC to incentivize lending to scale up green co-op and affordable purpose-built rental supply.
+Participants also recommend that Statistics Canada review the "owned accommodation" component of its Consumer Price Index (CPI) Calculation, and report annually about the influence of monetary policy on the growing gap between home prices and earnings.

 - 2. Tax policy: Participants recommend implementing an annual (deferrable) progressive surtax on the 9% of homes in Canada valued at over \$1 million, to reduce the tax shelter on principal residences that incentivizes Canadians to see rising home prices as a source of wealth accumulation. - 3.
-Protective policy: Participants recommend creating a permanent housing affordability 'offramp' program and savings plan, to transition low-density housing into a pool of permanently affordable rental units, financed by a diverse pool of capital through a Perpetual Affordable Housing Bond.
+Protective policy: Participants recommend creating a permanent housing affordability 'off-ramp' program and savings plan, to transition low-density housing into a pool of permanently affordable rental units, financed by a diverse pool of capital through a Perpetual Affordable Housing Bond.